Hélène Terré: Military service

 In 1941, Terré joined the CVF.
-By doing so, she pledged to follow the armies of Combat France in every respect, on all fronts, for the duration of the war plus three months.
+By doing so, she pledged to follow the armies of Combat France in every respect, on all fronts, and for the duration of the war plus three months.
 As a uniformed recruit, she passed the required physical training (including drills and military discipline).
 Some volunteers were selected for special training according to their skills and inclinations, such as office and secretarial workers, nurses, translators, interpreters, telephone operators, cooks, motor drivers, mechanics and more.
-In addition, there are instructional courses for those wishing to improve their English language skills.
-In general, the women were assigned positions replacing men who could then be sent to serve in combat units.
+There were instructional courses for those wishing to improve their English language skills.
+The women were usually assigned positions where they replaced men who could then be sent to serve in combat units.

-The volunteers' work in England could include a range of duties, as Terré wrote.
-"The young French speakers who were fluent in the English language were used as “messengers," others were sent to colleges in the major cities of the country to give lectures on Free France and on the conditions of existence in occupied territories.
-The nurses immediately had assignments as the need was great.
+The volunteers' work in Britain included a range of duties, as Terré wrote.
+"The young French speakers who were fluent in the English language were used as “messengers", others were sent to colleges in the major cities of the country to give lectures on Free France and on the living conditions in occupied territories.
+The nurses were immediately assigned as the need for their skills was great.

 Terré later recalled that recruits included some English women.
 "English friends, we even had them in our unit: young girls who had been brought up in France, daughters of French mothers who received permission from the War Office to join us.
-I remember one of them to whom Junior Commander Cook asked why she was so keen to serve with the French women and the proud answer she received: 'Madame, I lived in France at the time of its splendor, ... don't you understand that I want to serve her in her distress.'"Captain Terré took command of the Corps from Captain Simonne Mathieu.
+I remember one of them to whom Junior Commander Cook asked why she was so keen to serve with the French women and the proud answer she received: 'Madame, I lived in France at the time of its splendor, ... don't you understand that I want to serve her in her distress.'"

+Captain Terré took over command of the Corps from Captain Simonne Mathieu.
 General Charles de Gaulle, commander of the Free French Forces, presented the French Volunteers pennant to Terré in London, on 12 November 1942.
 In April 1944 she became commander of the Female Auxiliaries of the Army in France.

 Post-war years

 Commander Terré completed her Army duties in 1947 after finishing assignments in Indochina and Austria.

 She married Louis Bourdet who had also served in the Free French Forces and they had two children.

 She coordinated exchanges between American and French educational institutions and spoke at conferences in American universities.
 She retired to her family's ancestral region in Plancher-Bas (Haute-Saône), in Eastern France, and became known colloquially as "Linette."

 In 1990, Terré entered a Paris retirement facility where she died on 11 November 1993 at the age of 90.
-She was remembered at a memorial ceremony on 21 January 1994, held at the prestigious Hôtel des Invalides in Paris, which is dedicated to the military history of France.
+She was commemorated at a memorial ceremony on 21 January 1994, held at the prestigious Hôtel des Invalides in Paris, which is dedicated to the military history of France.
 The ceremony was attended by many alumni from Free France.